ibois-epfl/augmented-carpentry/paper/paper.md

 The geometry is classified by the following primitive shapes: point, line, circle, cylinder, polyline, triangle, mesh, and text.
 Each primitive shape is a class (e.g. `GOPoint`, `GOLine`, `GOCircle`, etc) inheriting from the base class `GOPrimitive`, where GO stands for Geometry Object.
 The system also maintains a global table `GORegistry` to keep track of all the geometry objects.
 When a GO initializes, it registers itself in a global table with a unique UUID.
 As the table is exposed to the entire system, application layers can acquire specific objects through their UUIDs or iterate through all objects to perform operations.

-## Computed Feedback System  <!-- 193/150 words -->
+## Computed Feedback System  <!-- 170/150 words -->

-The `LayerFeedback.h` module handles the computation of all essential data required to deliver visual guidance to the user during the fabrication process.
-This system occupies one of the final positions in the stack, just before the `LayerUI`.
-To compute feedback, information is primarily retrieved from two preceding layers:
+The `LayerFeedback.h` module manages the computation of all essential data required to provide visual guidance to users during the fabrication process.
+Feedback computation primarily relies on data retrieved from two preceding layers:

-1. `LayerModel.h`: Contains the execution model and the geometries associated with the currently active hole or cut.
+1. `LayerModel.h`: contains the execution model and geometries associated with the currently active hole or cut.
-2. `LayerToolhead.h`: Provides similar information, but specific to the current toolhead attached to the tool.
+2. `LayerToolhead.h`: provides similar information, but specific to the toolhead currently attached to the tool.

-Feedback is computed in tool-specific sets, categorized by tool families such as drilling (`HoldeFeedback.h`), circular cutting (`CutCircularSawFeedback.h`), and chainsaw cutting (`CutChainSawFeedback.h`).
-Each feedback category is inherits fnrom a interface class (`AIAC/Feedback/FabFeedback.h`), which provides top-level control functions such as `Update()`, `Activate()`, and `Deactivate()`.
-Each tool's visual guidance might consists of multiple visual cues, most of which are built on the template `FeedbackVisualizer.h`.
-These internal components (e.g. `CutBladeThicknessVisualizer.h` or `CutPlaneVisualizer.h`) manage their own geometric visual cues calculation and representation stored as a `GO` instances in the belonging superclass member vector.
-Thus, visualization of these `GO` elements, hence of the feedback itself, can be selectively enabled or entirely toggled on/off using the `Activate()`/`Deactivate()` functions.
+Feedback is categorized based on similar operations, such as drilling (`HoleFeedback.h`), circular cutting (`CutCircularSawFeedback.h`), and chainsaw cutting (`CutChainSawFeedback.h`).
+Each feedback category inherits from an interface class (`AIAC/Feedback/FabFeedback.h`), which defines high-level control functions like `Update()`, `Activate()`, and `Deactivate()`.

+The visual guidance for each tool may consist of multiple visual cues, most of which are implemented using the template `FeedbackVisualizer.h`.
+These internal components (e.g., `CutBladeThicknessVisualizer.h` or `CutPlaneVisualizer.h`) handle their own geometric visual cue calculations and store representations as `GO` instances in a member vector of the corresponding superclass.
+Visualization of these `GO` elements, and thus the feedback itself, can be selectively enabled or entirely toggled on/off using the `Activate()` and `Deactivate()` functions.

 ![Dataflow for the functioning of the Augmented Carpentry's feedback system.](fig_feedback-sys.svg){ width=100%}